What’s an example of spiritual bypass?

 A client contacted me to talk about a problem she was experiencing.
 After summarizing her situation, she shared what she was doing to address it spiritually.
-I heard her describing a spiritual bypass.

 - talking with her guides and angels

 - writing affirmations and posting them conspicuously throughout her home